lupyuen/lupyuen.github.io/src/tftp.md

 TODO: __booti__ explained here

-# Appendix: U-Boot Bootloader Commands
+# Appendix: Commands for U-Boot Bootloader

 Here are the __U-Boot Bootloader Commands__ mentioned in this article...